Laptops

 What £2,199 actually buys you (MacBook Pro 14)

 The entry 14-inch M5 Pro lands at £2,199 with 24GB of unified memory, that new 1TB SSD, and a choice of space black or silver.
 Apple’s own base configuration pairs a 15-core CPU with a 16-core GPU.
-On paper that’s an unremarkable Apple opening price — the same £2,199 the 14-inch Pro tier has sat at for a while now.
-The difference is what’s underneath it.
+On paper that’s an unremarkable Apple opening price, the same £2,199 the 14-inch Pro tier has sat at for a while now.
+The difference is what’s underneath it, and it is worth weighing against the cheaper base M5 in the MacBook Air M5 versus Pro M5 decision.

 Last generation, £2,199 bought you 512GB.
-To get to 1TB you paid Apple’s notorious storage tax — roughly £200 to double a part that costs the trade a fraction of that.
+To get to 1TB you paid Apple’s notorious storage tax, roughly £200 to double a part that costs the trade a fraction of that.
 So while the headline number hasn’t moved, the machine behind it is materially better value than the one it replaces.
 You’re getting the upgrade most buyers used to grudgingly tick at checkout, baked in for free.
+That free doubling lands at a useful moment, too, because as I covered in the 2026 memory price squeeze, storage and RAM have been climbing hard everywhere else.

 The performance numbers, with the asterisk they deserve

 Read those comparisons carefully.
-The eye-catching multiples are measured against M3 and M1 — chips two and four years old.
+The eye-catching multiples are measured against M3 and M1, chips two and four years old.
 If you’re on an M4 machine, the honest delta is the 30/50% generational step, and that’s the number I’d hold Apple to.
 It’s a real gain, but it’s an upgrade-every-few-years gain, not a drop-everything one.
+If your interest is in the heavier end of the range instead, the M5 Max versus M4 Max comparison is the one to read next.

 If you’re coming off an M1 Pro the jump is genuinely dramatic; if you’re on an M4, you’re buying a faster machine, not a different one.

 Where the multiples do matter is local AI.
 The GPU’s neural acceleration is doing the heavy lifting for on-device generative tools, upscaling and the kind of machine-learning passes that have crept into editing suites.
-If your work has tipped into that territory in the last year, the 4×-over-M3 claim is the line that should make you sit up — that’s the workload Apple is chasing.
+If your work has tipped into that territory in the last year, the 4x-over-M3 claim is the line that should make you sit up: that’s the workload Apple is chasing.

 Why this one’s aimed squarely at creators

 Go further up the stack and the ceilings climb fast.
 The M5 Pro configures up to 4TB of SSD; the M5 Max stretches to 8TB and 128GB of unified memory.
-That 128GB number is the one for anyone running large local models, multi-stream 8K timelines or heavy 3D — it’s headroom you simply can’t buy in a laptop of this footprint elsewhere.
+That 128GB number is the one for anyone running large local models, multi-stream 8K timelines or heavy 3D: it’s headroom you simply can’t buy in a laptop of this footprint elsewhere.
+If your day is spent in a colour grade or an edit, the panel and the silicon also raise the stakes in the perennial Final Cut versus DaVinci Resolve question.

 There’s a connectivity upgrade worth a line too.
 The new N1 chip brings Wi-Fi 7 and Bluetooth 6.
 For most people that’s a future-proofing footnote, but if you offload terabytes of footage over the network at the end of a shoot, Wi-Fi 7 is the kind of quiet quality-of-life gain you only notice when it’s gone.